BlairCurrey/crypto-bot/README.md

 ### Acknowledgements
 This bot is an extension of the Merkel Exchange, which was developed by the University of London and is included here.
 The Merkel Exchange is a simulated crypto currency marketplace that utilizes order data from a real exchange (see the included csv file).
 The Merkel Exchange consists of the MerkelMain, OrderBook, OrderBookEntry, Wallet, and CSVReader cpp and header files.
-Of these, I have extended MerkelMain, OrderBook, OrderBookEntry, and Wallet for compatability and functionality with my the TradeBot and Wallet classes, which I have developed myself.
+Of these, I have extended MerkelMain, OrderBook, OrderBookEntry, and Wallet for compatability and functionality with my TradeBot and Wallet classes.
 ### How to use the program:
 - Compile and run the program.
 - In the console, choose whether to run in manual or bot mode